 A full cover bet is a range of multiple bets that includes a number of selections within the various accumulators that are available.
 Often, you might find that your accumulator has been let down because one result didn’t go your way.
 However, this is where cover bets might be what you are looking for.

 A cover bet is a way of betting that covers all of the potential outcomes of a multiple bet.
 Some might argue that you can create a full cover bet using two selections but the smallest full cover bet actually requires three selections.
 When we say selections, we mean legs although there are other terms that are used such as bets or picks.
-However, if we use horseracing as an example, where you pick three winners at 2:10, 2:40 and 3:10.
-Therefore, all horses are given even odds and so, they might look like this:
+We can use todays horse racing as an example, picking three winners at 2:10, 2:40 and 3:10.
+All horses are given even odds and so, they might look like this: